EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, children of any age may baby-sit, deliver newspapers, perform as actors, work in their parents' businesses (except mining, manufacturing or hazardous jobs), and perform minor chores around private homes; children younger than age 14 may work in agriculture, but only under certain conditions.

-The FLSA sets the minimum standards for all states.
+The FLSA sets the minimum standards in all states.
 According to the U.S. Department of Labor (DOL), all states have enacted child labor laws that include or expand the minimum provisions in the FLSA.
-State provisions are permitted to be more restrictive, but not less.
+Legally, state child labor laws may be more restrictive than the FLSA child labor law, but not less.

-Consequently, child labor law provisions vary from state to state and might be even more restrictive than those in the FLSA.
-Youths in each state are protected by whichever law affords them the most protection.
+Consequently, child labor law provisions vary from state to state.
+Youths in each state are protected by whichever law at the Federal or state level affords them the most protection.

 More about Child Labor Laws

-The DOL enforces Federal child labor laws and related rules under the FLSA.
-For more information about restrictions and exceptions, see FLSA - Child Labor Rules at the DOL Web site.
+The DOL enforces Federal child labor law and related rules under the FLSA.
+For more information about restrictions and exceptions, see the Child Labor Rules Advisor at the DOL Web site.

 For summaries of selected types of state child labor laws, see Fair Labor Standards by the DOL.
-For more detailed information about a state's child labor laws, the Web site of the relevant state labor department is likely to be a good place to start.
+For more detailed information about a particular state's child labor law, the Web site of the relevant state labor department is likely a good place to start.
 See also State Labor Laws.

 Search Tips